 - 1. Place the ATV on a level surface. - 2.
-Place an oil pan under the differential gear case to collect the used oil. - 3.
-Remove the differential gear oil filler bolt and the differential gear oil drain bolt to drain the oil from the differential gear case.
+Place an oil pan under the differential gear case to collect the used oil. - Remove the differential gear oil filler bolt, the differential gear oil drain bolt and their gasket to drain the oil from the differential gear case.

-1. Differential gear oil filler bolt
+- 1. Differential gear oil filler bolt - 2.
+Gasket

-- 1. Differential gear oil drain bolt - 4.
-Install the drain bolt, and then tighten it to the specified torque.
+- 1. Differential gear oil drain bolt - 2.
+Gasket

+4. Install the drain bolt and its new gasket, and then tighten the bolt to the specified torque.

-Tightening torque: Differential gear oil drain bolt: 10 Nm (1.0 m·kgf, 7.2 ft·lbf)
+Differential gear oil drain bolt: 10 Nm (1.0 m·kgf, 7.2 ft·lbf)

-5. Refill with the specified amount of the recommended differential gear oil.
+Refill with the specified amount of the recommended differential gear oil.
 NOTICE: Be sure no foreign material enters the differential gear case.
 [ECB00411]